major/major.io/content/posts/2021-02-10-defending-losing-options-trades.md

 ---
-title: Defending losing options trades
 author: Major Hayden
-type: post
-date: "2021-02-10"
-slug: defending-losing-options-trades
-twitter:
-  card: "summary_large_image"
-  site: "@majorhayden"
-  title: defending-losing-options-trades
-  description: >-
-    You did your research and made a great options trade, but now it is a losing trade.
-What can you do now?
-  image: images/2020-02-10-defending-losing-options-trades.jpg
 categories:
 - Blog Posts
+date: '2021-02-10'
+description: You did your research and made a great options trade, but now it is a losing trade.
+What can you do now?
+images:
+- images/2020-02-10-defending-losing-options-trades.jpg
+slug: defending-losing-options-trades
 tags:
 - investing
 - options
+title: Defending losing options trades
+type: post
 ---

 🤔 *This is another post in a set of posts on [options trading].
 If you are